 The Book: Work Like a Spy

-The book uses real life examples from her experience in the CIA.
-The author explains how working like a spy can teach you the principles of: Targeting—figuring out who you need to know and how to get access to them in the fast way possible; Elicitation—a subtle way to get the answers you need without asking question; Counterintelligence—how to determine if your organization is unknowingly leaking information; and Screening—CIA recruiters’ methods for finding and hiring the right people.
+The book uses real-life examples from her experience in the CIA.
+The author explains how working as a spy can teach you the principles of Targeting—figuring out who you need to know and how to get access to them in the fast way possible; Elicitation—a subtle way to get the answers you need without asking question; Counterintelligence—how to determine if your organization is unknowingly leaking information; and Screening—CIA recruiters’ methods for finding and hiring the right people.

 As Carleson writes in the book, “In a world where information has a price, it pays to be vigilant.”
 Her book will show you how.